Jim Ellison

 James Walter Ellison (April 18, 1964 – June 20, 1996) was the frontman for the band Material Issue.
 He tirelessly promoted his band, booked tours, and secured a major-label deal in 1990.
 Ellison — along with bassist Ted Ansani and drummer Mike Zelenko — would lead the renaissance of power pop in the early 1990s.
-He committed suicide on June 20, 1996, by carbon monoxide poisoning.

-The song "Escape Is at Hand for the Travelin' Man" by The Tragically Hip was written about lead singer Gord Downie's relationship with Ellison and his grief over the suicide.
+Personal life and legacy

 Ellison grew up in Illinois and attended Glenbard North High School.

+He died on June 20, 1996 from suicide.
+Lead singer Gord Downie wrote the song "Escape Is at Hand for the Travelin' Man" about his relationship with Ellison and Downie's grief after Ellison's death.
+The song was recorded by The Tragically Hip.